 5. Don’t be Timid or Vague

 Not every cold caller has the gift of the gab or the experienced and confidence to make successful calls.
 There are lots of relatively inexperienced and less confident telemarketers out there.
-That’s especially true where the organisation makes calls in house or where they cannot afford to employ experienced callers.
+That’s especially true where the organization makes calls in-house or where they cannot afford to employ experienced callers.
 As a consequence, some telemarketers come across as nervous and vague.
 It’s essential to sound confident even sometimes when you aren’t.
 Think about it logically.
 If you were the PA to the CEO of Shell, would you be inclined to put through nervous and timid callers?
-Much of telemarketingis about belief and perceived confidence and seniority.
+Much of telemarketing is about belief and perceived confidence and seniority.
 So work on your confidence and get rid of that shy inhibited person inside.

 6. Don’t Tout your Wares to the Gatekeeper